systematic-magic/aop/references.rst

 ..
 ATTENTION::

-	This section is applicable all journals **except for in-house journals**.
+	This section is applicable to all journals **except for in-house journals**.

 Citation data is a part of a reference, which contains Jounal Title, year, volume, pages and doi.